UltimateRiff/PicardScripts/README.md

 # PicardScripts
-Userscripts for MusicBrainz Picard
+scripts for MusicBrainz Picard to install:

+### Picard 2.7 and later
+for taggerscripts, go to Options > Options... > Scripting > Import

+for file naming scripts, go to Options > Options... > File Naming > Edit script... > File > Import a script file

 ## Scripts
-regular taggerscripts, for changing tags and whatnot
+regular taggerscripts, for changing tags and whatnot.
+I don't have any at the moment tho...

 ## Filenaming Scripts
 naming patterns for filesystems based on the tags in your music files

 ### Basic Alpha Folders Script
-(download) not working atm, as I figure out GitHub :) will give you a file system like:
+(download) not working atm, as I figure out GitHub :)

+note, for non-album tracks to be sorted properly, you need to use the default name of “[non-album tracks]”. actual examples from my library:
 * [Various Artists]
   * (1986) Top Gun_ Original Motion Picture Soundtrack [mp3]
     * 01 Danger Zone - Kenny Loggins.mp3